amitshekhariitbhu/Android-Debug-Database/README.md

 Now open the provided link in your browser.

+Tip: Use the "Customize UI" link next to "Run Query" to adjust table layout (stored only in your browser).

 Important:

 * Your Android phone and laptop should be connected to the same Network (Wifi or LAN).